yamin-shihab/study-notes/grade-8/science.md

     + Very thick glaciers that form near the poles and bury mountain ranges are called continental glaciers.
     + An icefall is the result of a glacier flowing over a steep cliff, and a crevasse is a fissure or crack in the ice of a glacier.
     + If a glacier melts faster than it accumulates ice, then it advances, otherwise it retreats.
-    + Pack ice is a sheet of sea water ice under about 5 meters thick that breaks easily.
+    + Pack ice is a sheet of seawater ice under about 5 meters thick that breaks easily.
     + Icebergs are large chunks of ice that split or calve from continental glaciers as the flow down into the ocean.
-    + A millwell is a rounded drain in ice chiselled by a stream.
+    + A millwell is a rounded drain in ice chiseled by a stream.
     + Glaciers can be considered to be natural reservoirs; they store vast quantities of fresh water and release it when it's most needed.
-+ A glacier can also change the landscape around it:
++ A glacier can also change the surrounding landscape:
     + Glaciers also pick up and move sediments, as well as erode rocks.
 Water can seep in through cracks, freeze, and expand to break open rocks.
     + Marks known as striations appear when rock fragments scrape bedrock as they are moved by glaciers.
     + Valley glaciers can cause erosion and form a bowl-shaped basin called a cirque in mountains.
     + When at least two glaciers erode a summit from multiple directions, a ridge called an arete or a sharpened peak called a horn is formed.
     + A mixture of varied sediments deposited by sediments is called a till, and the material left by a glacier's meltwater is called outwash.
-    + A big ridge of material left by a glacier is called a moraine, and the winding ridge of sand and gravel left by rivers underneath glaciers is called an esker.
+    + A big ridge of material left by a glacier is called a moraine, and an esker is the winding ridge of sand and gravel left by rivers underneath glaciers.
 + Over the last several million years, Earth has had at least seven major periods of cooling called ice ages.
 The last one began 120,000 years ago and ended about 11,000 years ago.
 + The world was very different during an ice age; glaciers covered as much as 28% of the land.
 North America then was very similar to Greenland today.
 + There are multiple hypotheses as to what causes ice ages: